 Fallen, Sammie’s limp body whispers through the scrub, roots sighing along the ground behind ’em, nibbled by pigs.

-Originally published in Spectral Book of Horror Stories 2, edited by Mark Morris.
+Originally published in The Spectral Book of Horror Stories 2, edited by Mark Morris.